mikestagney/minesweeper/README.md

 ## Things learned

-Recursive function used to uncover the free and numbered cells
+Recursive function used to uncover the safe and numbered cells

-Regular expressions used to valid user input
+Regular expressions used to validate user input

 ### Details

 #### The directory contains 3 files:

 * Main.java - creates GameController object and starts runGame method
-* Controller.java - create board object, handles user input and runs the main game loop
+* Controller.java - creates Board object, handles user input and runs the main game loop
-* Board.java - keeps track of game state and contains methods to handle user choices
+* Board.java - keeps track of game state and contains all the methods needed to handle user choices

 Seventeenth project created for JetBrains Academy Java Developer course - medium level project.

 ### How to Play

-User selects how many mines they want on the board.
+The game starts when the user selects how many mines they want on the board.

-On a 9 X 9 grid, the player selects a cell, typing 1 - 9 for the column and row.
+On a 9 X 9 grid, the player then selects a cell, typing 1 - 9 for the column and row.

 The first cell selected will never contain a mine.
-Mines are then added at random.
+Mines are then added to the board at random.

-The player can either flag the cell for a mine or uncover it.
+The player can either open the cell or flag it for a mine.

-To win, all the mines are flagged or all free cells are uncovered.
+To win, either all mines are flagged or all free cells are opened.

-The player loses if a mine is uncovered.
+The player loses if a cell containing a mine is opened.

 The input syntax is:

 > 3 5 open

-(uncover cell at column 3, row 5)
+(open cell at column 3, row 5)

 > 6 4 flag